tt-isv-org/scc/tutorial/index.md

     Thu Feb 25 00:00:00 UTC 2021
     ```

-    What you'll see is that, as you would expect in Linux, an non-root user cannot write to the root directory, but can write to /tmp.
+    What you'll see is that, as you would expect in Linux, a non-root user cannot write to the root directory, but can write to /tmp.
 Also the non-root user cannot change the ownership to another user.
-Remember, this was not the case when we had the same user was privileged.
+Remember, this was not the case when the same user was privileged.
 The ability to change ownership was not taken away from root, so even a non-privileged root user has kept some privileges.
 Lastly we tried to set the time and found that root did not keep that capability.
 So it was a mixed bag for non-privileged root.

     This is kind of a lot to sort out, but with these 4 containers you can quickly spin up and test the differences with root and/or privileged containers.
 To mitigate your security risk, you'd really like to take away **privileged** first and take away **root* next.